Learn how to make chalk paint with the BEST recipe. Our readers have spoken—there is no better DIY chalk paint recipe on the internet!

 Next, I add one tablespoon of talc.
 I use pure talc with no scent and no additives.

 Then I add a little a bit of the water.
 As I mentioned above, use as much water as you need to achieve your desired thickness.
 If you will be using a blender like I do, I would suggest that you start with no water at first.
-Once you’ve mixed it for 2-3 minutes, take a look at your chalk paint and see if the thickness is what you’re looking for.
-If you want it more fluid, then add 1-2 tablespoons of water at a time and carry on like this until you reach the thickness you desire.
+Once you’ve mixed it for 2-3 minutes, take a look at your chalk paint and see if the consistency is what you’re looking for.
+If you want it more fluid, then add 1-2 tablespoons of water at a time and carry on like this until you reach your desired consistency.

 Once all these ingredients are in the mixing cup, I blend it for 3 minutes.
 But if you’re going to hand-mix the paint, then I would suggest that you mix the calcium carbonate and the talc first.
 Then add a bit of water into that mix and stir really good, so you don’t end up having lumps.
 Then add the latex paint and keep stirring until you feel all are mixed well.